[Updated Dec 2019]

 The whole essence of gamification allows for positive reinforcement based on incentives, ultimately reducing absenteeism and agent turnover.

-2. Back Office Workforce Optimisation
+2. Reduce cost with Back-Office Workforce Optimisation

 Back Office Workforce Optimisation technology allows for the digital transformation of the back office to achieve operational excellence and cut operating costs.